• Home

 About

-Writers at the Woolshed is a pop-up festival bringing together writers and readers with a love of country and a shared connection to the landscape.
-Held in the beautiful Southern Highlands town of Bowral, our workshop series aims to provide writers the opportunity to learn from renowned writers.
+Writers at the Woolshed began as a pop-up festival bringing together writers and readers with a love of country and a shared connection to the landscape.
+Writers at the Woolshed now holds regular writing workshops and an annual Winter Writing Retreat in the beautiful Southern Highlands.
+Both our workshop series and our Winter Writing Retreat aims to provide writers with the opportunity to learn from renowned writers.

 Writers at the Woolshed was first conceived in 2019 when four writers held a writing retreat at ‘Bibbaringa’, a rural property located on the Southern Slopes of NSW.
 Bibbaringa's woolshed had recently undergone a transformation from a working woolshed to a venue for art related activities.
 It screamed out as the perfect location for a writers’ festival.
 Hence, Writers at the Woolshed came to life when Gillian Sandbrook (owner of Bibbaringa and Director of Earth Canvas) and Lynette Ainsworth (writer and now Festival Co-ordinator) sat down and chatted over a cup of tea.
 Twenty minutes later, the program was set.